Course Information

 2. Week The basic concepts of production management Interview, Presentation (Preparation)

-4. Week Lean Manufacturing Interview, Practice, Research
+4. Week Lean Manufacturing Research, Interview, Practice

-7. Week Product Design Lecture, Presentation (Preparation)
+7. Week Product Design Presentation (Preparation), Lecture

-10. Week Materials Handling Interview, Research, Practice, Other Activities, Presentation (Preparation)
+10. Week Materials Handling Interview, Presentation (Preparation)

 *Midterm and final exam dates are not specified in the 14-week course operation plan.
 Midterm and final exam dates are held on the dates specified in the academic calendar with the decision of the University Senate.